myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-13T01:32:57.531Z
+>
+> We're preparing a feedback page :) Mention @deck.blue or me or email hello@deck.blue until this is ready!

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-11T23:53:44.832Z
 >
 > Gallery mode in deck.blue works like this, it's very easy to set up 👀